 The Undeniable Emotional Lure of Homeownership

 From a balance sheet perspective, with high housing prices, it may not make sense financially to own a home for many in Toronto.
-However, money is only one factor, and isn’t necessarily the strongest.
+However, money is only one factor and isn’t necessarily the strongest.
 What are the other motivations and influences?

-We all need and understand the value of shelter, as a fulfillment of a basic human need.
-In Maslow’s Hierarchy Of Needs And Toronto Real Estate For Buyers I explored how, for many, home ownership is the foundation to anchor, and nurture, our physical, emotional, mental and spiritual needs.
+We all need and understand the value of shelter, as a fulfilment of a basic human need.
+In Maslow’s Hierarchy Of Needs And Toronto Real Estate For Buyers, I explored how, for many, home ownership is the foundation to anchor, and nurture, our physical, emotional, mental and spiritual needs.
 So unlike stock, owning bricks and mortar satisfies both a necessity of life and offers you the opportunity to profit.
 You can’t underestimate the emotional value of driving the decision to own a home, which can contribute to sensitization to debt and “the Fear of Missing out”.

 Owning bricks and mortar communicates stability that we all covet.
-While renting a property fulfils shelter needs, owning a home provides the opportunity for roots with more permanency, which describes some of the motivation for Millennials to forge ahead with home ownership, despite the risks of overleveraging with debt, as described in this story "Home Ownership Remains A Millennial Measure Of Success: Don Pittis”.
+While renting a property fulfils shelter needs, owning a home provides the opportunity for roots with more permanency, which describes some of the motivation for Millennials to forge ahead with homeownership, despite the risks of overleveraging with debt, as described in this story "Home Ownership Remains A Millennial Measure Of Success: Don Pittis”.
 There is also the perception (rightly or wrongly) that owned homes are “nicer” than rented homes.
 While this may be in the eye of the beholder, home ownership does allow homeowners to put their personal stamp on their homes, permitting self-expression in a way that renting does not.
 This story “Despite Sky-High Property Prices, Millennials Still Driven To Own Homes” refers to a study that shows how home ownership overwhelmingly remains a goal for young Canadians.
 The motivation here is about timing, with the respondents in the story feeling that they need (not want) to get into the market while they can; the time is also right for them as their lifestyles are morphing into the family-friendly years that have traditionally gone hand-in-hand with homeownership.